foundation29org/Dx29.APIGateway/README.md

 >- manifests folder: with the YAML configuration files for deploy in Azure Container Registry and Azure Kubernetes Service.
 >- pipeline sample YAML file.
 For automatizate the tasks of build and deploy on Azure.

-It is important to mention that for now this project includes the code of two projects that are no longer used (and therefore not necessary): Dx29.Bioenties and Dx29.TASearch.
-These functionalities have already been migrated to other projects in use.

 <p>&nbsp;</p>

 ### **Getting Started**